ansys/pyaedt-examples/examples/03-high_frequency/antenna/index.rst

 Antenna
 ~~~~~~~
-These examples use PyAEDT to show some general capabilities of AEDT
+These examples use PyAEDT to show some antenna examples

 .. nbgallery::